unionai-oss/pandera/.github/CONTRIBUTING.md

 ```
 python scripts/generate_pip_deps_from_conda.py
 ```

-Moreover to add new dependecies in setup.py, it is necessary to add it to the **_extras_require** dictionary.
+Moreover to add new dependencies in setup.py, it is necessary to add it to the **_extras_require** dictionary.

 #### Set up `pre-commit`